by Bruce H. Koffler, MD | November 2012

 If one looks across generations the trend is clearly visible.
 A recent population-based, multi-generational study from south China found myopia prevalence to be significantly higher in the children than in their parents (78.4% in 15-year-old children, compared with 19.8% in the parents, p < 0.001).3

 Myopia rates are particularly high in East Asia.
-For example, rates as high as 80% to 90% have been reported among recent school graduates in China.4 While this extraordinary prevalence of myopia is driving interest in myopia control in Asia—where much of the research on myopia development and control is conducted—there is good reason for interest here as well.
+For example, rates as high as 80% to 90% have been reported among recent school graduates in China.4 While this extraordinary prevalence of myopia is driving interest in myopia management in Asia—where much of the research on myopia development and control is conducted—there is good reason for interest here as well.

 While myopia may be a growing phenomenon, it can be readily corrected with glasses and contact lenses; and refractive surgery can provide a near-permanent correction.
-Why then is myopia control (as distinct from myopia correction) important?
+Why then is myopia management (as distinct from myopia correction) important?

 First, there are enormous social and personal costs to myopia.
 The hundreds of millions of people around the world who wear glasses or contact lenses would be much happier if they could be less dependent on these devices—and they would collectively save billions of dollars in the process.
 In addition, myopia, especially high myopia, is not benign: it is associated with increased risk of retinal detachments, myopic degeneration, myopic macular hole formation, and other serious morbidity.

-Most important, myopia control is becoming possible.
+Most important, myopia management is becoming possible.
 Once thought of as almost solely a product of genes, it is now clear that myopia development has a very large environmental component.
 With myopia rates rising rapidly around the world, we have to ask: What global change in the human environment is driving this?
 The answer appears to concern education, economics, and electronics, which have forever changed the things we look at and how we look at them.
 Beginning in early childhood, the onslaught of near-vision demands from books, computers, video games, and hand-held devices has an effect on how eyes develop.

 Attempts at Correction